evanxd/js-station/README.md

 Since our first initiative is to build a PM2.5 sensor network, we will demostrate below how to setup the station with PM sensor connected.

 ## Hardware Requirements

-* USB 2 TTL Adapter
+- USB 2 TTL Adapter
-** Currently tested adapters are based on PL2303/FT232RL/CP2102 chipsets, please make sure your adapter have 5V output.
+  - Currently tested adapters are based on PL2303/FT232RL/CP2102 chipsets, make sure yours have 5V output.
-** You can use Arduino as a serial adapter, which will allow you to connect more different sensors in the future.
+  - You can use Arduino as a serial adapter, which will allow you to connect more different sensors in the future.
-* Plantower PM Sensor with Cable
+- Plantower PM Sensor with Cable
-** Currently only tested with PMS3003
+  - Currently only tested with PMS3003

 ## Setup Steps